Kunzisoft/AndroidClearChroma/README.md

 [Video](https://www.youtube.com/watch?v=zskKV6ifRfw) for create the sample icon (in French)

-This project is a fork of [VintageChroma by Pavel Sikun](https://github.com/MrBIMC/VintageChroma) no longer maintained.
+This project is a fork of [VintageChroma by Pavel Sikun](https://github.com/MrBIMC/VintageChroma).

 ## License
 Copyright 2017 JAMET Jeremy.